project-chip/connectedhomeip/docs/code_generation.md

 Beyond basic zap file selection, there are also `.json` zap settings that define additional cluster info: source XML files, sdk-access methods and data types.
-There are only 2 currently in use such files:
+There are only two such files currently in use:

 -   `src/app/zap-templates/zcl/zcl.json` is the **default** one
--   `src/app/zap-templates/zcl/zcl-with-test-extensions.json` is in use for
+-   `src/app/zap-templates/zcl/zcl-with-test-extensions.json` is used by
-    `all-clusters-app` to show how a cluster extension is configured and has minimal diffs from `zcl.json` (but it is different)
+    `all-clusters-app` to show how a cluster extension may be configured with minimal changes from `zcl.json` (but it is different)

 ### Installing zap and environment variables

 Matter scripts may need to invoke `zap-cli` (for code generation) or `zap` (to start the UI tool).
-For this, it needs to know where to find the commands.
-In order, the scripts will check for the following environment variables:
+For this, scrips need to know where to find the commands.
+In the following order, the scripts process these environment variables:

 -   if `$ZAP_DEVELOPMENT_PATH` is set, code assumes you are running zap from source.
 Use this if you develop zap.
 Zap has to be bootstrapped (generally